How necessary is it to regulate the fintech space in Nigeria?

 This explains why FinTech, an extension of conventional financial services, is a prime candidate for regulation.

-Before delving into the merits of regulating FinTech, I feel compelled to address the idea that the space is entirely a ‘jungle’ and ‘no man’s land’.
+Before delving into the merits of regulating FinTech, I feel compelled to address the idea that space is entirely a ‘jungle’ and ‘no man’s land’.
 Every FinTech company is subject to the same rules and regulations that apply to companies under Nigerian law.

 In simple terms, if the service is being provided through a business name or a company, that firm or company is subject to our Companies Act.